-A school that fails to provide updated enrollment data to the NSLDS either by the online method or the return of its Submittal File within 30 days from the date the NSLDS created the school's Enrollment Reporting Roster File is considered late.
+A school that fails to provide updated enrollment data to the NSLDS either by the on-line method or the return of its Submittal File within 30 days from the date the NSLDS created the school's Enrollment Reporting Roster File is considered late.
 The NSLDS sends a Late Enrollment Reporting Notification via electronic mail if the NSLDS does not receive the school's enrollment status updates within 37 days of the date the NSLDS created the school's Enrollment Reporting Roster File.
-This electronic mail notification is sent to the enrollment reporting contact and primary contact designated by the school, and to the school's chief executive officer or president.
-If a school uses a servicer to submit Enrollment Reporting files, the NSLDS does not send a Late Enrollment Reporting Notification to the school's servicer.
+This electronic mail notification is sent to the Enrollment Reporting Contact and Primary Contact designated by the school, and to the school's Chief Executive Officer or President.
+If a school uses a servicer to submit Enrollment Reporting files, the NSLDS does not send a Late Enrollment Reporting Notification to a school's servicer.